Artists Need to Stay Productive — 3 Quick Tips

 “The most important possible thing you can do, is a lot of work. . . .
 It’s only by going through a volume of work that you’re going to be able to close the gap.”
 (Ira Glass)

-- Most ppl can only pinpoint a handful of Picasso’s work.
-But actually his archive consists of 1,800 paintings, 2,800 ceramics, 12,000 drawings — not including prints, rugs, and tapestries.
+Most people can only pinpoint a handful of Picasso’s work.
+His archive however consists of 1,800 paintings, 2,800 ceramics, 12,000 drawings — not including prints, rugs, and tapestries.

 The Self-Awareness Onion

 2. The ability to why we feel certain emotions.

 Why do we feel angry?
 We can change it once we understand the root cause.

 3. Why do I consider this to be success/failure?